-Our Group adopts a multi-tiered credit approving authority spanning from the delegated authorities at business level, joint delegated authorities holders between business units and GRD, to the various credit committees.
+Our Group adopts a multi-tiered credit approving authority spanning from the delegated authorities at business level, joint delegated authorities holders between business units and Group Risk, to the various credit committees.
 The credit approving committees are set up to enhance the efficiency and effectiveness of the credit oversight as well as the credit approval process for all credit applications originating from the business units.
-For corporate, commercial and private banking loans, credit applications are independently evaluated by the Credit Risk CoE team prior to submission to the joint delegated authority or the relevant committees for approval.
+For corporate, commercial and private banking loans, credit applications are independently evaluated by the Credit Risk CoE team prior to submission to the joint delegated authority or the relevant committees for approval; certain business units officers are delegated with credit approving authority to approve low valued credit facilities.
 For retail loans, all credit applications are evaluated and approved by Consumer Credit Operations according to the designated delegated authority with higher limit approved at joint delegated authority and relevant credit committee.

-The GRC with the support of Group Credit Committee, Group Asset Quality Committee and other relevant credit committees as well as GRD is responsible for ensuring adherence to the Board's approved risk appetite and risk posture.
-This amongst others includes the reviewing and analysing of portfolio trends, asset quality, watch-list reporting and reviewing policy.
+The GRC with the support of Group Credit Committee, Group Asset Quality Committee, other relevant credit committees as well as Group Risk is responsible for ensuring adherence to the Board's approved risk appetite and risk posture.
+This amongst others, includes the reviewing and analysing of portfolio trends, asset quality, watch-list reporting and reviewing policy.
 It is also responsible for articulating key credit risks and mitigating controls.